Code-Institute-Submissions/web_studio/README.md

  Once the card number was used, a webhook handler would handle an error event, and send an email to admin and customer, informing them of this error.

-  I tested my website on 5in and 6in phones, 10in tablet 18in laptop, and 22in desktop with good response from all of the devices.

    ## Version Control